 Most of my former skincare routine from The Ordinary (including a tube sliced in half to get out the last drops!)
 The only product I’m planning to re-order is the red bottle in the middle (their famous $7 acid peel).

-(This is a common path.
-If you poke around on Reddit or other skincare forums, you’ll see lots of people ordering dozens of products from The Ordinary – aided by the fact that they’re so affordable that you actually can try them all – and trying to “build up their skin’s tolerance” to stronger active ingredients.
-This is not very healthy for your skin.)
+This is a common path.
+If you poke around on Reddit or other skincare forums, you’ll see a shocking number of people ordering dozens of products from The Ordinary – aided by the fact that they’re so affordable that you actually can try them all.
+I was guilty of that, too, and I’m happy to say I’m newly reformed.

 Resource: Those links for the active ingredients go to the “ingredient dictionary” from the skincare brand Paula’s Choice.
 It’s an excellent resource that gives every ingredient a simple rating from Best to Worst.
-Plus there’s information on whether the ingredient’s efficacy has been scientifically tested, and links to studies.
-And Paula’s Choice is a respectable skincare brand that I used to use and recommend, before finding plastic-free alternatives.
+There’s information on whether the ingredient’s efficacy has been scientifically tested, and links to studies.
+Paula’s Choice is a respectable skincare brand that I used to use and recommend – but sadly, they use a lot of plastic.

 So that gives you an idea of where I was in my quest for sustainable, affordable skincare when I decided to see what else was out there.
 It wasn’t easy to keep track of all those little bottles, but I was perfectly satisfied with my skin – for maybe the first time ever.